 If you’ve had any sort of formal code training, you were probably introduced to UML diagrams in school.
 But how much have you used them after that point?
 Because UML diagrams take some time to build and become out of date fairly quickly in an Agile environment, many software developers have forgotten about them.

-However, visual documentation in the form of UML diagrams can help engineering departments in a number of ways, from onboarding new employees to giving stakeholders a quick overview of the system so developers don’t waste time in meetings.
+However, visual documentation can help engineers in the form of UML diagrams in a number of ways, from onboarding new employees to giving stakeholders a quick overview of the system so developers don’t waste time in meetings.

-So it’s time to relearn.
-This article will introduce (or give you a refresher) on the different UML diagram types, as well as provide UML examples that you can open and edit in Lucidchart.
+While Lucidchart is an essential UML diagram tool, this article will introduce (or give you a refresher) on the different UML diagram types, as well as provide use case template examples that you can use in Lucidchart.

 What are UML diagrams?

 UML, which stands for Unified Modeling Language, is a way to visually represent the architecture, design, and implementation of complex software systems.
 When you’re writing code, there are thousands of lines in an application, and it’s difficult to keep track of the relationships and hierarchies within a software system.
 UML diagrams divide that software system into components and subcomponents.

 UML is a standardized modeling language that can be used across different programming languages and development processes, so the majority of software developers will understand it and be able to apply it to their work.